 Calf AugmentationAuthor: Dr. Gordon Sasaki

 Volume enhancement and shaping of the calf may be accomplished by the insertion of a solid semisoft silicone/gel implant (implant augmentation) or injections of your own fat (autologous augmentation).
-Dr. Sasaki will inform you about the advantages and disadvantages of each technique.
+Dr. Sasaki will inform you about the advantages and disadvantages of each technique during your consultation at his Pasadena plastic surgery practice.
 He utilizes only anatomically shaped, FDA-approved implants for your safety and for providing an optimal aesthetic result.
-On your preoperative consultation, Dr. Sasaki will help you determine the size and shape of your implants based on your anatomical findings and goals.
+During your preoperative consultation, Dr. Sasaki will help you determine the size and shape of your calf implants based on your anatomy and goals.

 Dr. Gordon H. Sasaki